print4health/print4health/README.md

 print4health
 ====================

+## Archive

+I am archiving this project as there was no more active contribution from any of the team members in the last couple of months (including me).
+It was a fun time and maybe I'll be up for something similar.
+People who are interested are welcome to get in touch.

 ## About the project

 We aim to create a platform to connect medical institutions and owners of 3D-printers, especially in crisis-situations.